17026184uhi/assignment117026184/README.md

 "Checks the URL ends with balances"
 "Checks if that a bad URL that doesn't end with balances returns false"

 All of the tests perform a test as per their description.
 This calls the function being tested and passes (in most cases) a value.
-It also specifies the expected result, such as true or false, or in the case of checking the well-formedness of the URL, it checks if an exception or error has been thrown.
-If that function can't instantiate a javascript URL object from the supplied URL, for example, then it will throw an exception, and this is expected for passing a bad URL and not when passing a valid URL.
+It also specifies the expected result, such as true or false, or in the case of checking the well-formedness of the URL, it checks if an error has been thrown.
+If that function can't instantiate a javascript URL object from the supplied URL, for example, then it will throw an error, and this is expected for passing a bad URL and not when passing a valid URL.
 If a function returns true when false was expected, or false when true was expected then that test fails.
 If the actual result matches the expected result then the test passes.

+# theData.js

+This file contains a copy of the JSON data used for the web applicaton.
+It puts this into a constant called data and then exports it.
+It is used to access the data to run the tests on that data.

+# theDataWithErrors.js

+This file contains another copy of the JSON data used for the web applicaton but this time with some deliberate errors to check what happens when the data is such that the web application would not have the data it neesd.
+It puts this into a constant called badData and then exports it.
+It is used to access the badData to run the tests on that (bad) data.

+# dataAnalysis.js

+This file contains the following functions:

+# 1. findUniqiueElementsIn2Arrays(array1, array2)

+This function is used to help analyse 2 arrays to see what the difference(s) are.
+It then outputs those to the console.
+It is called only when differences are found - for the purposes of this assignment that is anticipated to be when a test is run where there should be a difference.
+It is to help debug any such issues if they happen unexpectedly.

+# 2. checkChildObjectArrayKeys(parentObj, keysArray)

+This is called when a parent object has an array of child objects and each child object should have the same keys.
+If the keys are as expected, it returns true, false otherwise.
+It also checks for null values for the JSON object and the values array, returning a message to that effect.

+# 3. checkChildObjectKeys(parentObj, keysArray)

+Very similar on the face of it to checkChildObjectArrayKeys.
+The difference is that checkChildObjectArrayKeys checks the child array of JSON objects for their keys, this is not for an array of child objects, just some key names and a single object.

+# 4. listObjectNames(jsonData)

+This is not called directly by the tests but by other functions and list the names of objects in the supplied JSON object

+# 5. checkValuesInArray(parentData, keyName, expectedValues)

+Looks at the array of child JSON objects and compares their values for a given key name to the given array of expected values.

+# exports

+The module then exports those functions called directly by the test file, namely:

+checkChildObjectKeys, checkValuesInArray & checkChildObjectArrayKeys